 Mid-range use strokers tend to have three designs:

-For the discerning masturbator
+For the Discerning Masturbator

 C-rings, with the “c” standing for cock, restrict the blood flow out of the penile shaft, creating a firmer erection and, for some, increased sensitivity.
 C-rings come in many styles, shapes, materials, and user levels.

+Like stroking toys, c-ring quality largely depends on how long the ring is expected to last.
 Midrange c-rings are generally made from silicone or nitrile, both of which are hypoallergenic and fully body safe.
-For beginners looking for a longer-term investment, the Tantus Super Soft Silicone C-Ring is still affordable, while being a versatile introductory c-ring that will last through many uses.
+For beginners looking for a longer-term investment, the Tantus Super Soft Silicone C-Ring is affordable while being a versatile, introductory c-ring that will last through many uses.